Local tropicalizations of splice type surface singularities: Splice diagrams, splice type systems and end-curves from rooted splice diagrams

 In addition to defining weights for all leaves of $\Gamma$, each node $u$ in $\Gamma$ has an associated weight vector:

 As was mentioned in~\autoref{sec:introduction}, star splice diagrams $\Gamma$ with a unique node $v$ produce Pham-Brieskorn-Hamm singularities using the monomials $\{z_{\lambda}^{\du{v,\lambda}}: \lambda \in \leavesT{\Gamma}\}$.
 Neumann and Wahl's splice type systems~\cite{NW 05bis, NW 05} generalize this construct to diagrams with more than one node.
-In addition to satisfying the edge determinant condition, $\Gamma$ must have an extra arithmetic property that allows us to replace each monomial $z_v^{\du{v,\lambda}}$ by a suitable monomial associated to the pair $(v,e)$ where $v$ is any node and $e$ is an edge adjacent to it (see~\eqref{eq:admissibleMon}).
-This property will automatically hold for star splice diagrams.
+In addition to satisfying the edge determinant condition, $\Gamma$ must have an extra arithmetic property that allows to replace each monomial $z_v^{\du{v,\lambda}}$ by a suitable monomial associated to the pair $(v,e)$ where $v$ is any node and $e$ is an edge adjacent to it (see~\eqref{eq:admissibleMon}).
+This property, which ensures that all monomials associated to a vertex $v$ have the same $\wu{v}$-degree, will automatically hold for star splice diagrams.